Cerebral Palsy Treatments and Research

 The Infant Development Study (IDS) is a case-control study to investigate the apparent protective effect of prenatal magnesium sulfate exposure on the risk for cerebral palsy among low birthweight children.

 For more information, we highly recommend speaking with any one of the excellent cerebral palsy centers and organizations centered in the greater Atlanta metropolitan.
 With their assistance, you and your family will be able to build a program that suits the needs of your loved one and help them improve their overall quality of life.
-Contact the Atlanta cerebral palsy attorneys and staff at Grant Law Office today at (866) 249-5513 or (404) 995-3955 to discuss your claim.
+Contact the Atlanta cerebral palsy attorneys and staff at Grant Law Office today at (404) 995-3955 to discuss your claim.

 - Individuals with Disabilities Education Act (IDEA) Services

 - How is Cerebral Palsy Treated? - National Institute of Neurological Disorders and Stroke

 Contact us today for a free and comprehensive case evaluation.